ndmitchell/hlint/README.md

 ### Which hints are used?

 HLint uses the `hlint.yaml` file it ships with by default (containing things like the `concatMap` hint above), along with the first `.hlint.yaml` file it finds in the current directory or any parent thereof.
 To include other hints, pass `--hint=filename.yaml`.
-If you pass any `--with` hint you will need to explicitly add any `--hint` flags required.

 ### Why do I sometimes get a "Note" with my hint?